Our Lady Star of the Sea Early Learning Centre, Terrigal

 We believe children learn, develop and grow best through play based learning.
 The National Curriculum for Early Childhood, The Early Years Learning Framework supports and reflects this thinking.
 Play provides opportunities for children to express their learning in many different ways.
 Through play children test their ideas and thinking, validate what they know through questioning, practicing and experimenting, and repeating their actions.

-Our Terrigal ELC is a purpose-built preschool on the grounds of Our Lady Star of the Sea Catholic Primary School.
+Our Terrigal Early Learning Centre is a purpose-built preschool on the grounds of Our Lady Star of the Sea Catholic Primary School.